copenhagenjs/copenhagenjs.dk/_posts/2012-09-26-october-busy-month.md

 October is going to be a very busy month for the Community, we are going to have at least three events, and have an opportunity for yet another talk.

-So
+So mark your calendar for October 11th, 16th and 18th:

 ---

 October 11th — Couchbase event
 ----------------------------------------------

-J Chris Anderson (@jchris), co-founder of [Couchbase](http://www.couchbase.com) will be dropping by in Copenhagen and has offered to give a talk at CopenhagenJS
+J Chris Anderson [http://twitter.com/jchris](@jchris), co-founder of [Couchbase](http://www.couchbase.com) will be dropping by in Copenhagen and has offered to give a talk at CopenhagenJS.

 So, we are happy to organise a *bonus* event for the community in October.